raspberrypilearning/silly-eyes/en/step_5.md

 --- collapse ---

 ---
-title: Run Scratch project in fullscreen
+title: Run a Scratch project in fullscreen
 ---

 To run your project in fullscreen in Scratch, find the button with four arrown pointing outwards.